kevL/yata/ReadMe.txt

 the following variables ought be respected:

 font=        a .NET string that represents the desired table-font (see Font->
              Font ... be patient)
 font2=       a .NET string that represents a desired (usually smaller) font for
              menus (Yata needs to be reloaded before it will display a changed menu-font) font3=       a .NET string that represents a desired font for the PropertyPanel (Yata needs to be reloaded before it will display a changed PropertyPanel font) fontf=       a .NET string that represents a desired fixed-width font (Yata needs to be reloaded before it will display a changed fixed-width font) pathall=     a path without quotes to a valid directory to grope for 2da info for Crafting.2da or Spells.2da (see Appendix E: how to use Info paths) pathall=     another path for Crafting and Spells info pathall=     etc. (the first pathall has lowest priority and any info found will be replaced by any info found in subsequent pathall directories;
              there can be as many or as few pathall directories as you like) dirpreset=   a path without quotes to a valid directory for the Open ... @ folder dialog dirpreset=   another path for the Open ... @ folder dialog dirpreset=   etc. (there can be as many or as few dirpresets as you like) x=           (integer) the desired x-position to start the app on your monitor y=           (integer) the desired y-position to start the app on your monitor w=           (integer) the desired starting width of the app on your monitor h=           (integer) the desired starting height of the app on your monitor strict=      "true" (without quotes) to show extra warnings when loading a 2da-file (default false).
-Strict is intended for users who want to notice stuff that is by and large safe to disregard: (1) non alpha- numeric characters (other than underscore) in col headers [note that double-quotes are disallowed in col headers regardless] (2) a character on the 2nd line of a 2da [the 2nd line should be blank as far as Yata goes] (3) a tab-character in the version header instead of a space-character (4) and Strict also suppresses the tooltip that appears when a col is sorted by anything other than ID-ascending ("warn : Table is not sorted by ascending ID") - ie, persons who use Strict don't get a tooltip although the ID-header still turns to a red color regardless of this setting gradient=  "true" (without quotes) to draw the colhead bar with gradient colors context=   a right-click on a rowhead displays the contextmenu at the mouse- cursor's location by default.
-It can be displayed in a static location at the topleft corner of the table instead of at the mouse- cursor by giving this variable a value of "static" (without quotes) recent=    (integer) a count of recently opened file-paths to store.
+Strict is intended for users who want to notice stuff that is by and large safe to disregard: (1) non alpha- numeric characters (other than underscore) in col headers [note that double-quotes are disallowed in col headers regardless] (2) a character on the 2nd line of a 2da [the 2nd line should be blank as far as Yata goes] (3) a tab-character in the version header instead of a space-character (4) and Strict also suppresses the tooltip that appears when a col is sorted by anything other than ID- ascending ("warn : Table is not sorted by ascending ID") - ie, persons who use Strict don't get a tooltip although the ID-header still turns to a red color regardless of this setting gradient=    "true" (without quotes) to draw the colhead bar with gradient colors context=     a right-click on a rowhead displays the contextmenu at the mouse- cursor's location by default.
+It can be displayed in a static location at the topleft corner of the table instead of at the mouse-cursor by giving this variable a value of "static" (without quotes) recent=      (integer) a count of recently opened file-paths to store.
 If left blank or a value less than 1 is specified, recently opened files will not be tracked, while 16 is the hardcoded upper limit.
 SETTING "recent=" TO A VALID VALUE ENABLES YATA TO WRITE THE FILE Recent.Cfg TO ITS APPLICATION DIRECTORY.
 Recent.Cfg stores filepaths (without quotes).
 THE WRITE-OPERATION CAN FAIL for a variety of reasons that I really don't want to be arshed with - hence the option so you can decide if it works on your OS. diff=        a path without quotes to your WinMerge executable for diffing and merging two 2da files (if desired).
 See Appendix L: WinMerge dialog=      a path without quotes to your Dialog.Tlk file.
 Strrefs can often print their string values to the statusbar if Dialog.Tlk has been pathed dialogalt=   as "dialog=" but for a custom talktable maximized=   "true" (without quotes) to start Yata in a maximized window.
-A true setting takes precedence over the x/y/w/h settings although the latter are recalled if the window is restored.
+A true setting takes precedence over the x/y/w/h settings although the latter are recalled if the window is restored. instantgoto= "true" (without quotes) causes the current table to select a row as digits are typed in the goto-box.
+If false [Enter] needs to be pressed to select a row after digits are typed.

 The dirpresets appear on the File menu (if specified) and are a quick way to show an open-file-dialog at your frequently used directory(s).